liseda-lab/Supervised-SS/README.md

 **NOTE**: OpenKE is only implemented for Linux system.

-The default parameters given by OpenKE are used.
+The default parameters given by OpenKE are used, but they can be changed in the beginning of the python file [SS_Calculation/run_OpenKEmodel.py](https://github.com/liseda-lab/Supervised-SS/blob/main/SS_Calculation/run_OpenKEmodel.py).

 ### 2.4.
 OWL2Vec* Embeddings Computation

-To calculate OWL2Vec* embeddings, it was used the implementation available on GitHub https://github.com/KRR-Oxford/OWL2Vec-Star.
+To calculate OWL2Vec* embeddings, it was used the implementation available on [GitHub](https://github.com/KRR-Oxford/OWL2Vec-Star).
 ```
 OWL2vec*: Embedding of owl ontologies
 Jiaoyan Chen et al.